owntracks/recorder/README.md

 ### Examples

-The _recorder_ has been running for a while, and the OwnTracks apps have published data.
+The Recorder has been running for a while, and the OwnTracks apps have published data.
 Let us have a look at some of this data.

 #### List users and devices